grisov/Unmute/readme.md

 4. In this field you can specify the number of attempts to re-initialize the voice synthesizer driver.
 Attempts are performed cyclically with an interval of 1 second.
 A value of 0 means that attempts will be performed indefinitely until the procedure is successfully completed.

+5. The "Switch to the default output audio device" option allows to check at startup the audio device on which NVDA sound is output.
+And, if this device differs from the default device, the output automatically switches to the audio device installed in the system as the main one.

-5. The next checkbox turns on or off playing the startup sound  when the operation is successful.
+6. The next checkbox turns on or off playing the startup sound  when the operation is successful.

 ## Change log

+### Version 1.5
+* added "Switch to the default output audio device" feature.

 ### Version 1.4
 * added a method to increase the startup volume separately for the NVDA process;